proxin187/artx/README.md

 ## Installation

-This script is intended for use on a fresh Artix Linux base install.
+This script is intended for use on a fresh Artix Linux runit base install.

 ### Prerequisites:
 - A working internet connection.
-- Base system installed and booted.
+- Base system installed and booted with runit.

 ### Install: